Winner of the CWA John Creasey New Blood Dagger for Best Debut Crime Novel of the Year.

 As recommended on the Radio 2 Arts Show with Claudia Winkleman

-New Orleans, 1919.
-As a dark serial killer - The Axeman - stalks the city, three individuals set out to unmask him:
+As a dark serial killer - The Axeman - stalks the city, three individuals set out to unmask him . . .

-Former detective Luca d'Andrea - Now working for the mafia; his need to solve the mystery of The Axeman is every bit as urgent as that of the authorities.
+Former detective Luca d'Andrea has spent the last six years in Angola state penitentiary, after Michael, his protégée, blew the whistle on his corrupt behaviour.
+Now a newly freed man, Luca is back working with the mafia, whose need to solve the mystery of the Axeman is every bit as urgent as that of the authorities.

-And Ida - A secretary at the Pinkerton Detective Agency.
-Obsessed with Sherlock Holmes and dreaming of a better life, she stumbles across a clue which lures her and her musician friend, Louis Armstrong, to the case - and into terrible danger . . .
+Meanwhile, Ida is a secretary at the Pinkerton Detective Agency.
+Obsessed with Sherlock Holmes and dreaming of a better life, Ida stumbles across a clue which lures her and her musician friend, Louis Armstrong, to the case - and into terrible danger . . .

-As Michael, Luca and Ida each draw closer to discovering the killer's identity, The Axeman himself will issue a challenge to the people of New Orleans: play jazz or risk becoming the next victim.
+As Michael, Luca and Ida each draw closer to discovering the killer's identity, the Axeman himself will issue a challenge to the people of New Orleans: play jazz or risk becoming the next victim.
+And as the case builds to its crescendo, the sky will darken and a great storm will loom over the city . . .